intutable/intutable/README.md

 -   **-alpha** or **-alpha.n** (where `n` is a number) ->
 -   **-beta** or **-beta.n** (where `n` is a number) ->
 -   **-rc** or **-rc.n** (where `n` is a number) ->

+Remember to bump versions in multiple package.json files: './package.json' and './gui/package.json'.